 engages in to prepare for future contracts.
 Furthermore, unless the client requires otherwise, FCL will leave a set of very comprehensive documents with the client.
 On most contracts one of the client's senior engineers

 or project managers works directly with FCL's representative to ensure that the best possible support is given.
-Quite often FCL's support covers a period whilst the client is searching to fill a
+Sometimes FCL's support covers a period whilst the client is searching to fill a

-permanent staff position covering similar responsibilities.
-Once the new employee is found, FCL can work with him/her to ensure everything required is transferred, hardware demonstrated, questioned answered etc..
+permanent staff position.
+Once the new employee is found, FCL will work with him/her to ensure that everything required is transferred, hardware demonstrated, questioned answered and all documents supplied.

 To provide a consistently delivered and highly professional service.

-Do you provide services directly or through an agency?
+- Do you provide services directly or through an agency or third party?

 Either.
 If either the client contacts FCL directly or vice versa, and this results in FCL providing the client with services, FCL will

 normally invoice the client directly.
 An exception might be in the unlikely event that FCL has a current exclusivity agreement with a particular agent relating to that client.

 If that is not the case, then no agency will be involved.
 The client would therefore save any